thorchain/thornode/test/README.md

 * Generate the actors;
 * SEED the master with funds from the faucet (faucet);
 * then SEED the other accounts (admin, user and staker(s));
-* then GAS the pool;
+* then GAS the pool(s);
 * then STAKE;
 * then SWAP;
-* then END;
-* then re-enable the pools;
+* then WITHDRAW;
 * then SWEEP all assets back to the faucet from the various actors.

 Unit tests (where we've broken the SWAPs and STAKEs into their own test definitions) still follow a variant of the above (as we still need to SEED the actors; GAS, END and ENABLE the pool).

-### Definitions
+### Scenarios

-The test definitions are all written in JSON and follow a fairly simple format, that should be easy to read.
+The test scenarios are all written in JSON and follow a fairly simple format, that should be easy to read.

-At the top level we define how many stakers we wish to create as well as our main rules array.
+At the top level we define how many stakers we wish to create, other runtime options as well as our main rules array.

 ```json
 {